praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 - **Constant-time by design** - Uses only add-rotate-xor operations, making it naturally resistant to timing side-channel attacks without special implementation care
 - **Widely deployed** - Used in TLS 1.3, WireGuard, and Signal Protocol

 **PRF → Master Key Encryption**: The PRF output is used directly as the encryption key for the master key backup.
-No HKDF needed - the PRF output is already uniformly pseudorandom (it's HMAC output), and [RFC 5869](https://www.rfc-editor.org/rfc/rfc5869#section-3.3){: target="\_blank" rel="noopener noreferrer"} explicitly allows skipping the extract step for such inputs.
+No HKDF needed - the PRF output is already uniformly pseudorandom (it's HMAC output), and [RFC 5869](https://www.rfc-editor.org/rfc/rfc5869#section-3.3) explicitly allows skipping the extract step for such inputs.

 **Master Key → Derived Keys**: We use HKDF-SHA256 with info strings `"cspp:v1:critical"` and `"cspp:v1:sensitive"` for domain separation.